International Longshoremen's Association: The Early Twentieth Century

-21st century
+The Great Depression and the Revival of the ILA

-In 2018, the Waterfront Commission of New York Harbor, which provides government oversight of the docks in New York and New Jersey criticized hiring patterns by the ILA.
-The commission said the ILA "still exerts control over hiring in the port, that waterfront employers have been forced to hire those that the ILA wants hired, and that the prime positions on the waterfront are given to those individuals with connections to the mainly all-white union leadership."
+Longshore work, particularly in the port of New York where thousands of longshoremen worked only a day or less in an average week, was largely casual and irregular; many workers earned less than what authorities considered the minimum necessary to support a family.
+Longshore work became even more precarious during the Great Depression, as masses of unemployed workers seeking longshore work nearly doubled the available pool of workers.
+Employers took advantage of these conditions to reduce wages further and establish company unions.

-In 2024, CBS News reported that about a third of ILA dockworkers made $200,000 or more a year.
+The ILA responded to the crisis by taking advantage of two newly-enacted federal laws: the Norris–LaGuardia Act) of 1932, which limits the use of federal court injunctions to prevent strikes and picketing, and the Wagner Act, which protects the rights of workers to organize unions and to strike to obtain their demands.
+Membership soared, increasing as much as sixfold in as many years in some districts.

-In September 2024, in their negotiations with the United States Maritime Alliance, the ILA demanded a total ban on automation of cranes, gates and containers at 36 U.S. ports.
-The ILA threatened to strike that month unless they would receive wage hikes and a ban on automation at U.S. ports.
-ILA members were offered a nearly 50% wage hike, triple employer contributions to pension plans, and better health care options while retaining current rules on automation, but the ILA rejected the offer and began a strike in October.
-According to Politico, the strike was primarily the decision of ILA head Harold Daggett, who had been known as a critic of the Joe Biden administration and who said the strike would "cripple" the economy prior to the 2024 presidential election.
-Daggett criticized a labor agreement that the ILWU, the main longshoreman's union on the West Coast, achieved in 2023 with the help of the Joe Biden administration, which boosted salaries by 32%.
-Daggett criticized the agreement for not doing enough to stop automation.
+Secession of the West Coast Locals

-Secession of the West Coast locals
+The process of rebuilding the union was not without hurdles.
+Ryan and the union's regional and local leaders regained much of the lost ground, but often at the cost of diminished centralization.
+The most dramatic example of this was on the Pacific coast.

-The ILA Pacific Coast District was led by the left-leaning Harry Bridges, who rebelled against Ryan's leadership during the 1934 West Coast longshore strike.
+The ILA Pacific Coast District was led by the left-leaning Harry Bridges and his associates, known as the "Albion Hall group", who rebelled against Ryan's leadership during the 1934 West Coast longshore strike.
 A network of union activists largely circumvented Ryan during the strike, first organizing the membership to reject the contract that Ryan had negotiated, then leading a strike over his objections.
 Bridges and other veterans of the strike replaced Ryan loyalists in union elections up and down the West Coast following the strike.

 Ryan never trusted Bridges, even though he was forced to make him an International officer in recognition of his de facto power on the West Coast.
 Ryan fired Bridges in 1936, however, after Bridges launched an East Coast speaking tour in support of the left-wing sailors' union, the National Maritime Union, with which Ryan had unfriendly relations.
 Bridges subsequently took all but three of the ILA's West Coast locals out of the ILA to form the International Longshore and Warehouse Union, which joined the Congress of Industrial Organizations shortly thereafter.